 Any to-go beverage you’ve recently gotten likely came with the traditional plastic straw poking out of the lid.
 You probably quickly forgot about the straw after its usefulness ended.
 We’re busy people, and even the most well-intentioned environmentalists among us have been handed a plastic straw and taken it without question, maybe in a hurry to get where she's going.
 She didn't ask for the straw, but she got one anyway, and now it seems like a waste to not use it, so she does.

 Here’s the problem: those forgotten weightless funnels of plastic linger for hundreds of years, so every straw you’ve ever grabbed or been handed for your entire life still exists somewhere.
-In fact, Americans use 500 million straws every single day.
+In fact, Americans use hundreds of millions of straws every single day.
 Even as plastic breaks down, it just becomes smaller and smaller fragments of plastic and never fully disintegrates, so these particles can wash out to sea and travel thousands of miles away, even making it into the stomachs of penguins, fish, or other wildlife.

 And I know what you may be thinking, that if the straw is recycled then it’s not still lingering in a landfill or waterway!
 I’m sorry to report that these plastic products are not recyclable through your municipal recycling (you can check here to learn if you have a drop off for unique plastics near you).
 When straws do make it into recycling facilities, they can incorrectly slip into other areas for different materials like paper, potentially contaminating those recyclables, or they can get stuck in sorting machinery.
 They are essentially worthless once their brief use is over.

 Celebrities, artists, and activists have all made the rally cry to end plastic straws.
 You can find these pleas from social media (#stopsucking) to the upcoming documentary “Straws”, narrated by Tim Robbins.